The Gopakumar-Vafa finiteness conjecture: Introduction

+The situation is even more complicated for the finiteness part of the conjecture, as bifurcation analysis such as \cite{Wendl2016,Bai2021} deals with curves of fixed genus.
+While for a generic $J$, the genus of embedded pseudo-holomorphic curves with bounded energy is bounded \cite[Theorem 1.6]{Doan2018a}, the proof does not generalize to families of $J$'s.
+(Indeed, proving such a generalization is a difficult open problem, closely tied to the the question whether Allard's regularity theory can be extended to higher multiplicity currents.)
+Without a bound on genus, it is possible that as $J$ is deformed in a generic $1$--parameter family, infinitely many embedded $J$--holomorphic curves in the same homology class appear or disappear in $X$.
+In such a situation, one cannot conclude the finiteness part of the conjecture from the computation for elementary $J$, even assuming that the bifurcation analysis in the spirit of \cite{Wendl2016,Bai2021} has been carried out for covers of arbitrary degree.

-The strategy of the proof is similar to that in \cite{Ionel2018}.
-The key concept in \cite{Ionel2018} is that of a cluster: it controls every $J$--holomorphic curve which is close to a given curve, called the core of the cluster, and whose area and genus are below a certain threshold.
-Truncations in $q$ and $t$ of the Gromov--Witten series $\GW(X,\omega)$ appearing in \autoref{Eq_GopakumarVafa} can be decomposed into contributions of clusters.
-For special clusters these contributions can be determined using the work of \citet{Pandharipande1999,Bryan2008,Lee2009a,Zinger2011}.
-Moreover, both integrality \emph{and finiteness} can be verified for these contributions.
-The contributions of general clusters agree with those of special clusters up to contributions of higher order clusters.
-This allows \citeauthor{Ionel2018} to recursively prove integrality, but not finiteness because of the truncation in $t$.
+In this paper, as in \cite{Ionel2018}, we take a different approach, entirely bypassing the bifurcation analysis of multiple covers, and working instead with the notion of a \emph{cluster} introduced in \cite{Ionel2018}.
+A cluster is a collection of $J$--holomorphic curves which are close to a given curve, called the \emph{core} of the cluster, and whose energy and genus are below a certain threshold.
+Clusters are both open and closed subsets of the moduli space of $J$--holomorphic maps, thus have a well defined contribution to the Gromov--Witten invariants.
+Therefore, truncations in $q$ and $t$ of the Gromov--Witten series $\GW(X,\omega)$ appearing in \autoref{Eq_GopakumarVafa} can be decomposed into contributions of clusters, thus reducing the Gopakumar--Vafa conjecture to its local version for clusters.
+The conjecture holds for clusters which are \emph{elementary}, meaning that $J$ is elementary around the core curve.